-For 159 years, The Guardian Life Insurance Company of America, a New York mutual insurance company ("Guardian," "Company," "we," "us" and "our") has been dedicated to protecting individuals, their families and businesses.
-Guardian is one of the largest mutual insurance companies in the United States, with \$8.5 billion in capital and \$1.6 billion in operating income (before taxes and dividends to policyholders), and \$73.9 billion of assets under management (as of December 31, 2018).
-Guardian has approximately 9,500 employees in more than 150 locations, and a network of over 2,550 financial representatives in 50 agencies nationwide (as of December 31, 2018).
+For 160 years, The Guardian Life Insurance Company of America, a New York mutual insurance company ("Guardian," "Company," "we," "us" and "our") has been dedicated to protecting individuals, their families and businesses.
+Guardian is one of the largest mutual insurance companies in the United States, with \$9.3 billion in capital and \$1.7 billion in operating income (before taxes and dividends to policyholders), and \$79.3 billion of assets under management (as of December 31, 2019).
+Guardian has over 9,000 employees, and a network of over 2,500 financial representatives (as of December 31, 2019).